NEW FUNDING AVAILABLE THROUGH INFLATION REDUCTION ACT (IRA)

 -

 There is no longer a building height limit specified.
-Since the ENERGY STAR Multifamily New Construction (MFNC) pathway allows buildings of any height, our understanding is that multifamily properties of any height are now eligible for this credit
+Since both the ENERGY STAR Multifamily New Construction (MFNC) and Zero Energy Ready multifamily pathways now allow buildings of any height, our understanding is that multifamily properties of any height are now eligible for this credit

 -